sixam/dw6824/README.rst

 ==============================
-dw6824 - A peer-to-peer Whiteboard
+dw6824 - A peer-to-peer whiteboard
 ==============================